Energy Conditions and Quantum Information: Energy conditions in general relativity

 Furthermore, if the congruence has initially a negative expansion (say, $\theta_0<0$ at $\tau=0$), then it continues to converge and reaches a point where $\theta \rightarrow - \infty$ within a finite value of the proper time

 \end{itembox}

 Similar to the null geodesic case, we can say that a point $q \in \gamma$ is {\em conjugate to} a point $p$ (or to $3$-dimensional hypersurface $\Sigma$) when the congruence is emanating from the point $p\in \gamma$ (or orthogonal to $\Sigma$).
-We can also claim that under the timeilke generic condition and the SEC, $\gamma$ must possess a pair of conjugate points.
-(See, proposition 9.3.1 Wald).
-An important aspect of the occurrence of a conjugate point $q$ for timelike geodesics is that {\em a timelike geodesic $\gamma$ fails to be a local maximum of proper time between $q$ and $p$ (or $\Sigma$)}.
+We can also claim that under the timelike generic condition and the SEC, $\gamma$ must possess a pair of conjugate points.
+(See, proposition 9.3.1 Wald~\cite{Wald84}).
+An important aspect of the occurrence of a conjugate point $q$ for timelike geodesics is that {\em a timelike geodesic $\gamma$ fails to be a local maximum of proper time between the initial point $p$ (or $\Sigma$) and any point beyond $q$}~\cite{HE73,Wald84}.